ThomasKaiser/sbc-bench/README.md

 </details>

-Frequency capping is the try to compensate for the voltage drops.
-The SoC's various engine's clockspeeds are lowered immediately (ARM cores to 600 MHz prior to RPi 5, now 1500 MHz) and performance will suffer a lot.
-Since a few years fortunately those under-voltage events are also logged in kernel ring buffer as such `sbc-bench`'s detailed output will contain a section like this:
+Frequency capping is the try to compensate for the voltage drops preventing the SBC from crashing.
+The SoC's various engine's clockspeeds are lowered immediately (ARM cores to 600 MHz prior, with RPi 5 now to 1000/1500 MHz) and performance will suffer a lot.
+Since a few years fortunately those under-voltage events are also logged in kernel ring buffer when running with Raspberry Pi Ltd.'s kernels as such `sbc-bench`'s detailed output will contain a section like this:

 <details>
   <summary>Multiple voltage drops on a RPi 4B while benchmarking</summary>